mnauman013/rust_proj/README.md

 Call the calculate function with the created Operation enum instance.
 Print the result to the console.
 Compile and run the program to test its functionality.

+# 3: Bank

+A simple basic banking system using Traits in Rust.
+The program will allow users to create accounts, deposit and withdraw money, and view their account balance.

+**Steps**

+Create a Trait called Account that defines the methods deposit, withdraw, and balance.
+These methods should take a mutable reference to self as an argument.
+Implement the Account Trait for a struct called BankAccount.
+The BankAccount struct should have the fields account_number, holder_name, and balance.
+In the implementation of the deposit method for BankAccount, add the deposit amount to the balance.
+In the implementation of the withdraw method for BankAccount, subtract the withdraw amount from the balance.
+In the implementation of the balance method for BankAccount, return the current balance.
+In the main function, create two BankAccount instances with different account numbers and holder names.
+Call the deposit method on one of the accounts, passing in a deposit amount.
+Call the withdraw method on the other account, passing in a withdraw amount.
+Call the balance method on both accounts and print the result to the console.
+Compile and run the program to ensure it works as expected.